mozilla-ai/lumigator/lumigator/python/mzai/sdk/README.md

 ## Test instructions

-The SDK contains both unit tests (requiring no additional containers) and integration tests (requiring a live lumigator backend).
+The SDK contains both unit tests (requiring no additional containers) and integration tests (requiring a live Lumigator backend).
 By default only unit tests are run.

 To run unit tests, please use: